AustinGil/presentations/edge-compute.md

 <v-click>

-I believe it will continue to grow and become a major factor in the next phase of web development, but it needs to be easier.
+I think it will be, but it needs to be easier.
 </v-click>

 ---